AceDataCloud/SunoAPI/README.md

 Next, we must fill in the lyrics and style to customize the generated song, specifying the following content:

-- lyric: Lyric text
+- lyric: Lyrics text
 - custom: Set to `true`, representing custom generation.
 This parameter defaults to false, representing using `prompt` for generation.
 - style: The style of the song, optional.
 - continue_at: The time in seconds to continue the existing audio.
 For example, 213.5 means to continue to 3 minutes and 33.5 seconds.

-An example of filling it out is as follows:
+The example for filling out is as follows:

 <p><img src="https://cdn.acedata.cloud/zp9s42.png" width="500" class="m-auto"></p>